binipringle/crim-outline/index.md

 # Theories of Punishment

-**General**
-1. Why (and whether) the social institution of punishment is warranted
-2. What are the necessary conditions for criminal liability and punishment in particular cases
-3. What form and severity of punishment is appropriate for particular offenses and offender (33)
+**General:** (1) Why (and whether) the social institution of punishment is warranted; (2) What are the necessary conditions for criminal liability and punishment in particular cases; (3) What form and severity of punishment is appropriate for particular offenses and offender (p.
+33).

 **Retributive Justifications**
 - The moral desert of an offender is a sufficient and necessary condition of liability to punitive sanctions